kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

    sudo apt-get install ca-certificates libgmp10 libssl3 libsnappy1v5 zlib1g liblz4-1 libbz2-1.0 libgflags2.2 zstd
    ```

-   Note that Ubuntu 20.04 requires the `libssl1.1` package instead of the `libssl3` package.
-   This package has been deprecated in Ubuntu 22.04.
    If your computer uses the Ubuntu 20.04 operating system, install the `libssl1.1` package instead of the `libssl3` package.

 4. Download the archive file from the [Releases](https://github.com/kadena-io/chainweb-node/releases) page.